CurveDocs/curve-resources/docs/crv-token/crv-basics.md

 If your boost is showing then it is active.

 If you have locked but your boost isn't showing then you need to apply it.

+## **How does the yearly emissions reduction work?**

+The emissions reduction can be triggered by anyone after the time period (exactly 365 days) has elapsed since the last emissions reduction.
+This is done by calling the `update_mining_parameters` function on the `CRV` contract at the address [`0xD533a949740bb3306d119CC777fa900bA034cd52`](https://etherscan.io/token/0xD533a949740bb3306d119CC777fa900bA034cd52).

+When this is called a new epoch is started, triggering another 365 days.
+If no one calls this function then CRV continues to be emitted at the current rate, and no new epoch is triggered.
+If for example this was triggered 1 day late it would affect two important functions:

+* The CRV supply will be higher than the theoretical maximum of 3,030,303,031.8 CRV
+* The next emissions reduction will be delayed by 1 as the 365 day countdown begins 1 day late.

+This also means however, that each time a leap year happens the date at which someone can reduce the emissions will be brought forward one day of the year.

+## **How is CRV minted?**

+CRV can be minted by users who stake in gauges after they are allocated some to mint.
+When this happens CRV tokens are minted into existence, added to the total supply and transferred to the user.

+If users choose to not mint until a later date, this can create a discrepancy between the theoretical supply of tokens and the real supply of tokens shown on block explorers.